exornabio/isomir/README.md

 * The workflow was controlled by **WDL**.
 * The input reads can be splitted and **parallelly processed** in WDL.
 * Add some helper functions, including **visualization**.
-* Beside the algorithm from QuagmiR, we align the short reads to pri-miRNA from  miRBase (Release 22.1) directly with Smith–Waterman algorithm.
+* (Optional) Beside the algorithm from QuagmiR, we align the short reads to pri-miRNA from  miRBase (Release 22.1) directly with Smith–Waterman algorithm.

 Particularly, this pipeline could be adapted to analyze the kinetics of chimeric miRNA-siRNA, for example the miHTT design in pre-miR-451 backbone (Cells.
 2022; 11(17): 2748), and the siHTT design in pre-miR-155 backbone (Brain.
 2021; 144(11): 3421–3435).